Tuesday, August 29, 2023

 Eightball At Grady's Palace East, a Basil Rosa novel

-A thank you to Erika B Hollen for help with the cover design.
+A thank you to Erika B Hollen for the cover design.

 Monday, August 28, 2023